new-village/JapaneseDatetime/README.md

 # JapaneseDatetime
-This repository contains the `JapaneseDatetime` class, which extends the standard Python datetime class to support Japanese era (元号) date conversions.
+This repository contains the `jpdatetime` class, which extends the standard Python datetime class to support Japanese era (元号) date conversions.
 It provides the capability to parse and format dates using Japanese eras, such as Reiwa (令和), Heisei (平成), Showa (昭和), Taisho (大正), and Meiji (明治).

 ## Features
 * Convert Japanese era dates to Gregorian dates using the strptime method.